friflo/ECS-wiki/docs/entity.md

 ## Clone / Copy entity

-The methods `Entity.CloneEntity()` and `Entity.CopyEntity(Entity target)` are used to copy all components and tags of one entity to another.
+The methods `Entity.CloneEntity()` and `Entity.CopyEntity(Entity target)` are used to copy all components and tags from one entity to another.

 - `CloneEntity()` creates a new entity having the same components and tags as the original entity.
 - `CopyEntity(Entity target)` copy all components and tags to the given `target` entity.